ucsf-wynton/wynton-website-hpc/docs/about/wynton-phi.md

 # Wynton PHI

 Wynton PHI environment is available to all UCSF researchers and affiliates as of December 17, 2021.
 This means Wynton users can now use the entire Wynton HPC environment (449 compute nodes with 12,572 physical cores + 148 GPUs on 42 GPU nodes, and counting) to process research computing jobs involving Protected Health Information (PHI) and/or sensitive data.
-Please submit [Apply for Wynton PHI] on ServiceNow to request an account and use <a href="https://wynton.ucsf.edu/hpc/support/index.html">these support channels</a> for any help you need.
+Please submit [Apply for Wynton PHI] on ServiceNow to request an account and use [these support channels]({{ '/support/index.html' | relative_url }}) for any help you need.
 Allowing for the time for onboarding new accounts and set up new PHI projects, we expect to start enabling new PHI users January 5, 2022 onward.

 ## Background